Code-Institute-Submissions/MS1-PROJECT-8/README.md

 * Navigate easily through the site from any page
 * Logo image should direct back to the home page
 * Access and view / read my profile picture and bio
-* View dog profiles and descriptins easily
+* View dog profiles and descriptions easily
 * Access social media links from each page
 * Access and submit e-mail via contact form